 The last thing you want to do during a pending criminal investigation is drag your feet.
 Immediately getting started in finding solutions to your legal problems is paramount in achieving a favorable outcome.
 Using a calculating and factual approach to DUI cases, Joslyn Law Firm can be counted on to develop a defense strategy that considers all relevant factors while passionately arguing on your behalf.

-As a Franklin County firm that is located in Columbus, our legal team is vigorously defends adults and drivers under 21 who were charged with operating a vehicle under the influence.
-This includes residents of Gahanna, Upper Arlington, Hilliard and Whitehall.
-The firm also works with those accused of criminal offenses in Pickaway County, Delaware County, Licking County, Union County and Madison County.
+As a Hamilton County firm that is located in Cincinnati, our legal team is vigorously defends adults and drivers under 21 who were charged with operating a vehicle under the influence.
+This includes residents of Blue Ash, Sharonville, Forest Park and Springboro.
+The firm also works with those accused of criminal offenses in Clermont County, Butler County, Franklin County, Warren County and Greene County.

 Call (513) 339-6289 or send an online message to schedule a free and confidential consultation to go over first OVI charge with the attorneys at Joslyn Law Firm today.